-Chokes are among the most significant and most potent attacks in Brazilian jiu-jitsu to submit any opponent, even at the highest levels of competition.
+Chokes are among the most significant and potent attacks in Brazilian jiu-jitsu to submit any opponent, even at the highest levels of competition.

 Even yet, chokes are quite tricky techniques that are often well-executed utilizing the jiu-jitsu gi or without the gi in many cases.

-During many jiu-jitsu contests, Alexandre Ribeiro had employed the triangle choke to submit several opponents (almost 9% of his winning matches).
+During many jiu-jitsu contests, Alexandre Ribeiro employed the triangle choke to submit several opponents (almost 9% of his winning matches).